mozilla-b2g/gaia-email-libs-and-more/js/task_infra/tasks.md

 For accounts, we have the following resources defined in order of severity:
 - 'online': We have a global concept of being online.
 In order to do things like sync an account, we need to be online.
 Sync-related tasks will report they are syncBlocked because they are 'offline' if this resource is not available for their account.
-- 'credentials!<AccountId>'': To do anything online with an account, we need to believe we have valid credentials for the account.
+- 'credentials!<AccountId>': To do anything online with an account, we need to believe we have valid credentials for the account.
 Sync-related tasks will report 'bad-auth' if this resource is not available for their account.
 - 'happy!<AccountId>':